vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 title: "Linear regression"
 description: Explaining linear regression and its properties
 category: "Regression"
-tags: multiple-regression linear-regression multivariable-regression gaussian-noise
+tags: multiple-regression linear-regression multivariable-regression gaussian-noise normal-distribution homoscedasticity multicolinearity
-date: 2020-05-06
+date: 2021-01-20
 ---

 Regression analysis is used for estimating the relationship between variables, usually one dependent and one or several independent variables.
 Having a regression model at hand, we can predict some continuous value of the dependent variable based on the values of independent variables.